Italian cabinet infighting overshadows growth plan

 “It’s official - there are two governments,” read the front-page headline in national daily newspaper La Repubblica.

-Di Maio and Salvini have said they want the alliance to continue, but have shown no willingness to compromise over the future of the League official at the center of the scandal.
+Di Maio and Salvini repeatedly say they want the alliance to continue even as they attack each other on a range of issues, and they have shown no willingness to compromise over the future of the League official at the centre of the scandal.

 The growth decree contained few surprises, though the dispute was reflected in a change to one of the decree’s major measures - debt relief for the municipality of Rome, which is run by 5-Star.